 Intel Security’s 2016 Threat Predictions report flags ransomware as the biggest emerging security risk for this year.
 Extortion hacks are on the rise, too.
 Attackers are not only holding sensitive data hostage; they’re threatening to release it if their demands aren’t met.

 It is also predicted that while cyber criminals will continue to use time-proven mechanisms like phishing, keyloggers, remote admin tools (RAT) and banking Trojans, shifty new methods will also emerge.
 These are expected to target cloud storage (through jailbreaks), IoT networks and even mobile devices.

-Two-factor authentication (2FA) offers protection against hacks and data theft by providing a strong additional layer of security that can’t easily be breached.
+Two-factor authentication (2FA) offers protection against hacks, data theft, and a host of online security threats by providing a strong additional layer of security that can’t easily be breached.

 By using two different channels of authentication – for example, something your users know (like a password) and something they have (like a mobile phone) – it makes it virtually impossible for fraudsters to steal information.
 While they may be able to hack one of these channels, hacking both, simultaneously, is extremely unlikely.

 What’s great about 2FA is that it enables businesses to give their customers the peace of mind of knowing that only authorized users can gain access to sensitive information.
 Not only do businesses meet industry and internal security regulations, but they also help to build customer confidence.

 Of course, 2FA is only effective if your customers actually make use of it.
 To ensure consumer adoption, you have to take into account more than just security.
 Is it easy to use?
 Is it intuitive?
 Any security with barriers to entry is counter intuitive: users simply won’t adopt it, or if they’re forced to, will move away from your business.

 What you want is something that’s easy to use, simple to integrate, and offers a thoroughly enjoyable user experience.